-Results from Black-backed Woodpecker MIS monitoring have formed the basis of several published papers (e.g., Saracco et al. 2011, Casas et al. 2016, Tingley et al. 2016a, and Tingley et al. 2016b) and the development of a model for making spatially explicit predictions about Black-backed Woodpecker density after fire under competing post-fire management scenarios (Tingley et al. 2015).
+Results from Black-backed Woodpecker MIS monitoring have formed the basis of numerous published papers (e.g., Saracco et al. 2011, Casas et al. 2016, Tingley et al. 2016a, Tingley et al. 2016b, and Tingley et al. 2018) and the development of a model for making spatially explicit predictions about Black-backed Woodpecker density after fire under competing post-fire management scenarios (Tingley et al. 2015).
 The predictive model has been used widely by Forest Service personnel developing options for postfire forest management.
 Findings from the publications cited above, and other works, also informed the development and subsequent updating of a conservation strategy for Black-backed Woodpecker in California (Siegel et al. 2018).

-In 2017 we continued Sierra-wide MIS monitoring for Black-backed Woodpeckers.
-Here we detail the results of this ninth year of MIS monitoring in recently burned forest stands, and also report preliminary results from newly initiated surveys in beetle-kill stands throughout the same study region.
+In 2018 we continued Sierra-wide MIS monitoring for Black-backed Woodpeckers.
+Here we detail the results of this tenth year of MIS monitoring in recently burned forest stands, and also report summary results from a two-year survey in beetle-kill stands throughout the same study region.